 Lilium Introduces eVTOL

-Aspiring air taxi company Lilium officially introduced its new all-electric vertical takeoff and landing (eVTOL) aircraft on Thursday.
-Testing of the five-seat Lilium Jet prototype is already underway, with the aircraft having successfully completed its first flight on May 4 after extensive ground testing at Liliums Munich, Germany, headquarters.
+• Lilium officially introduced its new five-seat all-electric vertical takeoff and landing (eVTOL) aircraft, the Lilium Jet, which successfully completed its first flight on May 4.

 Aspiring air taxi company Lilium officially introduced its new all-electric vertical takeoff and landing (eVTOL) aircraft on Thursday.
 As shown in the video below, testing of the five-seat Lilium Jet prototype is already underway, with the aircraft having successfully completed its first flight on May 4 after “extensive” ground testing at Lilium’s Munich, Germany, headquarters.
 The company flight tested a two-seat prototype in 2017.